DHCPCD9/go-openiris-esdif-cameras/README.md

 Simple tool to use OpenIris esdif cameras over http on linux.

 # Usage
-Code gonna output everything to `localhost:8000` (or you can specify it using `-p), to get all streams that you can use, you can just go directly to this URL in your browser.
+Code gonna output everything to `localhost:8000` (or you can specify it using `-port`), to get all streams that you can use, you can just go directly to this URL in your browser.

 Stream URL Made from device address that obtained from your system.